PCHP Wins Library of Congress Literacy Award – The American Prize

 Reading Rockets was developed by WETA, a PBS member station, to provide resources and services for literacy providers, educators and parents.
 Reading Rockets disseminates all of its information and resources via its free website, which was accessed 12.5 million times in the past year.
 Most of the material is aimed at teachers, parents and caregivers, but Reading Rockets also works with more than 50 national partner organizations to promote literacy and reading.
 Some of the resources include book and activity suggestions, articles and research briefs, and original series.
 A set of literacy blogs written by nationally-acclaimed authors, literacy specialists and teachers offers new perspectives on reading and literacy.
 Launching Young Readers is an original series produced by Reading Rockets for PBS.
 The series explores the stages of reading that every child experiences and offers practical advice and reading strategies based on educational and developmental research findings.

 The American Prize ($50,000): Parent-Child Home Program

 The Parent-Child Home Program develops school readiness in children with disadvantages, by combining intensive home visits with weekly gifts of books and educational materials.
-Early-literacy specialists model good practices to educate parents about the importance of parent-child interaction, give them the tools needed to inculcate early literacy skills in their children, and encourage them to see themselves as active participants in their children’s educations.
-In this program, community-based early literacy specialists visit participating families twice a week for two years.
+Early Learning Specialists model good practices to educate parents about the importance of parent-child interaction, give them the tools needed to inculcate early literacy skills in their children, and encourage them to see themselves as active participants in their children’s educations.
+In this program, community-based Early Learning Specialists visit participating families twice a week for two years.
 When families complete the program, the staff helps parents enroll their children in quality preschools or kindergartens.
 The program has been replicated in 400 high-need communities in 14 states and in Chile, Canada, Ireland and Bermuda.